-Alice's work is exhibited at the Canal Fram Crafts Gallery in Washington Crossing, PA.
+Alice's work is exhibited at the Canal Frame Crafts Gallery in Washington Crossing, PA.
 She also exhibits her work at her shared studio in Buck County, PA.

-After graduating from Tyler School of Art in 2009, Patrick focused on assembling a collection of paintings.
-Over the course of about 4 years he worked hard and painted harder.
-He entered a number of juried art shows and won several awards along the way, both locally and nationally.
-He had combined his love for oil painting and his fondness for illustration into a style all his own.
-With a little help from his camera he was on his way.
+After graduating from Tyler School of Art, Temple University, in 2009, Patrick focused on starting his professional art career.
+He worked to establish a strong body of oil paintings Over the course of about 4 years he was able to achomplish his goal.
+Patrick entered a number of juried art shows and won several awards for his exceptional oils, both locally and nationally.
+He was successful in combining his love for oil painting and his fondness for illustration into a style all his own.

 Patrick was somehow drawn to city-scapes, especailly the city of Philadelphia.
 He had never lived in Philadelphia but had been there countless times, as a child and young adult and it made a strong impression on him.
 Philadelphia is known a blue collar city and that aspect of it, is what he wanted to illustrate.
 While not all of his paintings depict the city, there is a constant theme of aged buildings and worn down streets that is almost always present.